Get Rates Near You!

 What is a certificate of deposit?

-A CD is like a savings account with one big exception: when you choose a CD, you agree to leave your money in the account for a set period of time in order to receive the stated interest.
+A CD is like a savings account, with one big exception: when you choose a CD, you agree to leave your money in the account for a set period of time to receive the stated interest.

 You lock in your rate by doing this.
 However, if you pull money out of the CD before the time period is up, you incur a penalty.